moremoban/moban/README.rst

 Introduction
 ================================================================================

-**moban** started with bringing the high performance template engine (JINJA2) for web into static text generation.

-**moban** can use other python template engine: mako, handlebars, velocity, haml, slim and tornado, can read other data format: json and yaml, and can access both template file and configuration file in any location: zip, git, pypi package, s3, etc.

 **moban** enabled **continuous templating** in `pyexcel <https://github.com/pyexcel/pyexcel>`_ and `coala <https://github.com//coala/coala>`_ project to keep documentation consistent across the documentations of individual libraries in the same